adekwal/praca_inzynierska_holografia_ResNet/README.md

 ## Overview

 This repository contains an implementation of a convolutional neural network (CNN) to generate one of two intensity distribution frames, which will then be used for phase reconstruction using the Gerchberg-Saxton algorithm.
 The project consists of three main programs:
-1. Training Data Generator – A program responsible for creating training files for the neural network.
+1. Training Data Generator – a program responsible for creating training files for the neural network.
 RGB images are used to generate two intensity distributions and two phase distributions, which form the training dataset.
-2. CNN ResNet – An implementation of a convolutional neural network based on the ResNet architecture, used to generate one of the intensity distribution frames from input data.
+2. CNN ResNet – an implementation of a convolutional neural network based on the ResNet architecture, used to generate one of the intensity distribution frames from input data.
-3. Phase Reconstruction Program – An implementation of the Gerchberg-Saxton algorithm and the Gabor method for phase reconstruction based on the generated intensity distributions.
+3. Phase Reconstruction Program – an implementation of the Gerchberg-Saxton algorithm and the Gabor method for phase reconstruction based on the generated intensity distributions.
 This project serves as a foundation for further research in phase reconstruction in the context of digital holography and other optical techniques.

 ## Requirements